deadlyoperatingsystem/deadlyoperatingsystem/README.md

 𖤐 Leone/Finn/Abba -
-he/him -
+he/him - transgender -
-achillean + asexual + demiromantic -
+minromantic + asexual + demiromantic -
-I might look scary but I promise I'm not!
+kitty enjoyer :3

 <!---
 deadlyoperatingsystem/deadlyoperatingsystem is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.